agupta88ccs/Robot-Arm/README.md

 - Wire ($0.08)
 - Resistors	($0.04)
 - AA Battery Pack	($4.00)

+### Scope
+This project will be difficult. the hard part will probably be the code because it willl be hard to get the servos to work together in order to make a vertical line.
+The design and solidworks part will also be difficult to be able to connect the servos together.

 ### Schedule
 | Date          | Asha          | Harrison      |